catalin-rusnac/replifactory_docs/docs/_sources/culture_parameters.rst

     For example, if the vial volume is 12 ml and the dilution factor is 1.6, the maximum volume of the culture during a dilution is 12 ml * 1.6 = 19.2 ml.
     A total volume of 7.2mL will be added at every dilution, but the ratio of pump1 and pump2 will be adjusted according to the stress increase parameters.
     To achieve chemostat or turbidostat conditions with minimal variation in OD, set the dilution factor to a small value (e.g., 1.1).
-    Note that higher a higher dilution frequency limits the time window for OD-based growth rate estimation.
+    Note that a higher dilution frequency limits the time window for OD-based growth rate estimation.
+    A smaller dilution factor requires more device operations per generation.
 With every dilution the valve has to open and close, and an additional fixed waste volume is pumped to fill the waste tubing with air.

 ``od_dilution_threshold``